A Brief Overview of Peru

 Internal conflict in Peru began in 1980 between Peru’s government and various terrorist organizations and lasted well into the 1990’s.
 In 2000, the civil conflict ended when the Peruvian Congress installed Valentin Paniagua as President, and violence has since been largely reduced.
 Today, even though Peru is the second largest coca producer in the world, the local illegal drug production is declining.
 Only the Shining Path, a Maoist guerrilla-fighting part of the Communist Party of Peru, has resurged due to financial backing from both illegal logging and drug trafficking- but they do not threaten the government stability.
 However, they may attack both foreign multinationals and their security forces who venture into the remote regions of the Apurimac, Ene, and Mantaro River Valley (VRAEM).
+As of now, there is a dire need for our security services in Peru.

 Peru began exporting coca and cocaine as early as the 1800’s.
 At that time, most of the product was sent to the United States legally.
 However, soon the United States made the drug illegal in the early 1900’s and compelled Peru to follow suit in 1948.
 From this, a new drug business running illegally was born which would focus on the northern Huallaga Valley.